dgbeale/froggit/step-07/README.md

 if frog.collidepoint(pos):
         frog_hit()
 ```
-It checks wether the position of the mouse is within the frog.
+It checks whether the position of the mouse is within the frog.
-So now, we will need to check each frog, unfortunately it's not possible to do this in a loop, so we need to replace the above with this :
+So now, instead we will need to check each frog, unfortunately it's not possible to do this in a loop, so we need to replace the above with this :
 ```
 if frog1.collidepoint(pos):
             frog_hit(frog1)